GreyRook/code-with-style/docs/process/index.md

 Moreover, in order to reach consensus when the estimates are very different, the developer with the highest and the lowest estimate may have to explain their reasons for their estimate.
 All members of the Development Team have the right to change their original estimate after this discussion.

-Given this process there should not be any Story or Bug ticket inside a sprint without an estimation.
+Given this process there should not be any story ticket inside a Sprint without an estimation.
-Tickets without an estimation are not allowed to be worked on.
+User stories without an estimation are not allowed to be worked on.

+Depending on the project or customer, bug tickets may or may not get story points.
+In some cases it is impossible to estimate the complexity of bug tickets, as most of the time it is unclear why a bug occurs and how to fix it.
+Not estimating bug tickets takes that into account.
+Still, there are good reasons for estimating bug tickets.
+For example, planning a Sprint that can be successfully completed is easier if we know the amount of time it might take to resolve the contained bug tickets.
+It may be preferable to complete all tickets in a Sprint in time and to add more tickets later on than to have a maxed out Sprint with a lot of bug tickets that do not count into the overall complexity and be unable to complete the Sprint in time.

+When estimating bug tickets, we assume the worst case scenario.
+That way we minimize the risk of underestimating the complexity of the work needed to fix the bug and to complete the ticket.

 # Ticket description
 Tickets need to have a detailed description explaining the following aspects: